UniMath/agda-unimath/src/simplicial-type-theory/whiskering-directed-edges-functions.lagda.md

 open import orthogonal-factorization-systems.extensions-maps

+open import simplicial-type-theory.arrows
 open import simplicial-type-theory.directed-edges
 open import simplicial-type-theory.directed-interval-type
-open import simplicial-type-theory.horizontal-composition-simplicial-arrows-functions
-open import simplicial-type-theory.simplicial-arrows
+open import simplicial-type-theory.horizontal-composition-arrows-functions
 ```

 </details>

 ## Idea

-Given a directed edge `α : f →▵ f'` of functions `A → B` we may whisker it on
+Given a directed edge `α : f →▵ f'` of functions in `A → B` we may whisker it on
 the left by a function `h : B → C` to obtain a directed edge of functions
 `hα : hf →▵ hf'`, or we may whisker it on the right by a function `g : C → A` to
 obtain a directed edge of functions `αg : fg →▵ f'g`.